jeff-zucker/linked-bookmarks/README.md

 There, should of course, be tools to save and manage bookmarks to accompany the browser.
 It will be a while before I have time to make those so if you'd like to create them, please have at it and let me know if you need help.

 There should also be semantic tools to search and filter the bookmarks.
-See <a href="https://solidos.solidcommunity.net/public/2021/01%20Building%20Solid%20Apps%20which%20use%20Public%20Data.html"> for a related discussion.
+See <a href="https://solidos.solidcommunity.net/public/2021/01%20Building%20Solid%20Apps%20which%20use%20Public%20Data.html">a related discussion</a>.

 &copy; 2020, Jeff Zucker, may be freely used with an MIT open source license